protz/dagstuhl-rust-2025/2-Proposal.md

 few opportunities for interactions in small groups with measurable outcomes.

-We envision that Dagstuhl will provide the necessary environment to get engagement from both sides of this community (developers and PL researchers) and create new collaborations beyond Ralf Jung's (excellent) ongoing interaction with the Rust compiler team.
+We envision that Dagstuhl will provide the necessary environment to get engagement from both sides of this community (PL researchers and industrial practitioners) and create new collaborations beyond Ralf Jung's (excellent) ongoing interaction with the Rust compiler team.